We Are Workers’ Lawyers.

 Special rules affect the taking of intermittent and leave on a reduced schedule basis by “instructional employees.”

 • “Instructional employees”’ are those whose principal function is to teach and instruct students.
-Includes not only teachers, but also athletic coaches, driving instructors, and special education assistants such as signers for the hearing impaired.
+Includes not only teachers, but also athletic coaches, driving instructors and special education assistants such as signers for the hearing impaired.

 • It does not include, and the special rules do not apply to, teacher assistants or aides who do not have as their principal job actual teaching or instructing, nor does it include auxiliary personnel.